MaosenPeng1/PSLB-Deep-Learning/README.md

 There is a `function.R` in each file, which are used for all R code specific to this file.
-In each sub-study, in addition to LBC-Net, the code also compares performance with model-based methods (Logistic Regression, CBPS, NN) and weight-based methods (SBW, CBIPM, EB, OSQP).
+In each sub-study, in addition to LBC-Net, the code also compares performance with model-based methods (Logistic Regression, CBPS, NN) and weight-based methods (SBW, CBIPM).
-It is worth noting that ATT weight-based methods, such as EB and OSQP, are not included in all simulations.
-Further details on these methods can be found in the supplementary materials.

 The following sections provide step-by-step guidance for implementing the `LBC-Net (Illustration Code)`, along with comprehensive instructions